arrayoutofbounds/lendi/README.md

 * Jest
 * Enzyme

 To ensure that the application loaded efficiently, client side lazy loading was used.
+To ensure responsiveness, bootsrap and react-bootstrap were used.

 Install dependencies: